 From a functional and operational perspective, all stakeholders of the three-tier system agree that Covid-19 has led to greater digitization.
 During lockdown, e-commerce has been one of the preferred channels keeping distributors, retailers and wineries in contact with each other.
 At the wholesale level, more and more distributors are upgrading and streamlining their operations for the digital age.
 Southern Glazer’s launched its e-commerce platform in 28 states.
 Republic National Distributing Company (RNDC) and Breakthru Beverage Group are also investing aggressively in e-Commerce.

 It has become evident that investing in B2B e-Commerce has allowed wine distributors to benefit from under-used channels, help them stand out from competition and survive.
 However, looking to the future, there is a huge difference between just surviving and improving sales.
-The wine distribution industry comes with a unique set of operational challenges and it is highly recommended to rely on an omnichannel B2B sales platform that would address the wholesalers’ challenges below:
+The wine distribution industry comes with a unique set of operational challenges and it is highly recommended to rely on an omnichannel B2B sales platform that would address the wine wholesalers’ challenges below:

 - Tracking Wine Rotations